dvaruas/slowlystamps/README.md

 Now we have the sucky approach of a :snake: [script](./src/pyservice/main.py) fetching all info and assets and storing them inside [static/assets](./static/assets/).

-## TODO Improvements

-* [ ] Pagination needs to be improved with hiding page numbers, otherwise with the amount of stamps increasing the design will fail.
-(Still got some time for this, will hold some 300-400 stamps)